 London man accused of intimidation by Windsor family

-Bubba Pollock of London, Ont. is at the centre of the controversy.
+It was announced via press release Friday morning that Pollock has since been charged with criminal harassment.

-He has been involved in and organized many protests of Drag story time around southwestern Ontario.
+The family previously had an online confrontation with Bubba Pollock, who is also knowingly involved in anti LGBTQ2S+ events in the London region.

-Britt Leroux of Windsor, Ont. took issue with his public statements regarding last weekend's Pride event in Wortley Village in London, Ont.
+Las weekend, Britt Leroux of Windsor, Ont. took issue with Pollock's public statements regarding a Pride event in Wortley Village in London, Ont.

 "I boldly called him out for his behavior and how he was acting and his false statements that he made and his only response to me was the picture in my father's room and the flowers that he left with a note."